-Description: To align with the Better Together - Fiscal Quality Improvement, 3.0 FTEs are shifted to Fiscal Services from Facilities Management and 1.0 FTE is shifted from Facilities Management to the Human Services Technology Team.
+Description: To align with the Better Together Initiative, 3.0 FTEs are shifted to team.
 No overall Fiscal impact only structural.

+Fiscal Services from Facilities Management and 1.0 FTE is shifted from Facilities Management to the Human Services Technology